Banská Bystrica Region

 The Banská Bystrica Region (Banskobystrický kraj, [ˈbanskɔbistritskiː ˈkraj]; Besztercebányai kerület, [ˈbɛstɛrt͡sɛbaːɲɒi ˈkɛrylɛt]) is one of the eight regions of Slovakia.
-It is the largest region by area, and has a lower population density than any other region.
+It is the largest of the eight regions by area, and has a lower population density than any other region.
 The Banská Bystrica Region was established in 1923; its borders were last adjusted in 1996.
 Banská Bystrica consists of 514 municipalities, 24 of which have town status.
 Its administrative center is the eponymous town of Banská Bystrica, which is also the region's largest town.
 Other important towns are Zvolen and Lučenec.

 Geography

 It is located in the central part of Slovakia and has an area of 9,455 km2.
 The region is prevailingly mountainous, with several ranges within the area.
 The highest of them are the Low Tatras in the north, where the highest point, Ďumbier, is located.
 Some of the mountain ranges in the west include Kremnica Mountains, Vtáčnik and Štiavnica Mountains.
 The Javorie and Krupina Plain ranges are located in the centre.
 The Slovak Ore Mountains are running from the central areas to the east, along with its subdivisions (e.g. Poľana, Veporské vrchy, Muránska planina and Spiš-Gemer Karst).
 Lower lying areas are located in the south, represented by the Southern Slovak Basin, running along the borders with Hungary.
 Major rivers are the Hron in the northern half, Ipeľ in the south and centre, Rimava and for short length Slaná in the east.
 As for administrative division, the region borders Žilina Region in the north, Prešov Region in the north-east, Košice Region in the east, Hungarian Borsod-Abaúj-Zemplén county in the south-east, Nógrád county in the south and Pest county in the south-west, Nitra Region in the west and Trenčín Region in the north-west.